 Minimum sixty-four preset positions with repeatability within 0.1 degree.

 Controller.
 Ensure the CCTV IP-Camera controller provides a single point interface for control, video communications, and prime power.
 Ensure that prime power provides power protection, conversion, and distribution to the IP-Camera assembly.
-Ensure the IP-Camera controller has 10/100 Base-T RJ-45 Ethernet output for local video monitoring and communications to a laptop computer.
+Ensure the IP-Camera controller has a minimum of 10/100 Base-T RJ-45 Ethernet output for local video monitoring and communications to a laptop computer.

 Use a CCTV IP-Camera controller that receives process and control camera, zoom lens, and PTU central commands.
 Ensure these commands are processed and distributed to the appropriate devices.
 Use non-volatile memory to store the required information for presets, camera ID, and sector text.
 Support at least 64 presets consisting of pan, tilt, zoom, and focus positions.